Retroity/ffp-closed-notice/README.md

 # ffp-closed-notice
-The closed notice for FreddyFazbearsPizzeria.com
+This is the Github repository hosting the notice that FreddyFazbearsPizzeria.com has closed.
+There's really nothing to see here.